* Designates Original Cast Member/Role Development

 TJ Burleson (Assistant Stage Manager Swing) is a native Texan with a BA in Theatre and Linguistics from Rice University.
 After graduating, he studied at Binghamton University for one year and worked as the Costume Shop Graduate Assistant.
 Now he mainly does wardrobe and costume work for Ars Nova Theater (Game Play, New Year’s at Ars Nova, Eager to Lose) and Third Rail Projects’ Then She Fell, where he is also a swing ASM.

 Elizabeth Carena (Third Rail Projects Managing Director/Collaborating Artist/Hatter*) is a performer, installation artist, and arts administrator.
-Since 2007, she has served as Third Rail Projects’ Managing Director and has worked as a collaborator and performer in Strangers on Tong Chong Street, The Drifting Encyclopedia, Undercurrents & Exchange, The Steampunk Haunted House, Looking Glass, and Then She Fell.
+Since 2007, she has served as Third Rail Projects’ Managing Director and has collaborated on and performed in Strangers on Tong Chong Street, The Drifting Encyclopedia, Undercurrents & Exchange, The Steampunk Haunted House, Looking Glass, Then She Fell, and Roadside Attraction.
 As an administrator, she served as Capital Associate at Theatre for a New Audience from 2007-2012.
-As a musician, she is a member of the NYC pop cock-rock band Mother Feather, and has performed at venues including Bowery Ballroom, Brooklyn Bowl, Mercury Lounge, and Rockwood Music Hall.
+As a musician, she is a member of the NYC rock band Mother Feather, and has performed at venues across the city including Bowery Ballroom, The Gramercy Theater, Brooklyn Bowl, Mercury Lounge, Rockwood Music Hall, and many others.
 She studied at Fordham University at Lincoln Center (BA in Theatre), the British American Drama Academy in London, and HB Studios in New York. www.elizabethcarena.com

 Alberto Denis (Collaborating Artist/Lewis Carroll*) has toured the world as a performer and theater technician.
 He has performed for Arthur Aviles’ Typical Theater and in projects for Doug Elkins, Risa Jaroslow, Palissimo Dance Theater, Dixie Fun Dance Theater, ann and alexx make dances, Marta Renzi, Michael Leleux, Heidi Latsky Dance, Lawrence Goldhuber, Luis Lara Malvacias, JoAnna Mendl Shaw’s Equus Projects, and Mei Yin Ng’s Mei-Be Whatever.
 He was a featured performer in The Whitney’s Christian Marclay: Festival performance of Prêt-a´-Porter, and his own choreography has been produced at Dance Theater Workshop, Danspace Project, Dixon Place, BAAD!, LaGuardia Performing Arts Center and Kinetics Dance Theater in Baltimore. about.me/albertodenis.